What you need to know about driving your van with no MOT

-That's great - here are the answers to some common MOT questions:
+That's great - here are the answers to some common MOT questions.

-How much does an MOT cost?
+How much does a van MOT cost?

 What do I need to bring to an MOT?

-Bring your appointment letter, vehicle registration document or log book (V5C) and latest MOT certificate, if you have one.
+Bring your appointment letter, vehicle registration document or log book (V5C) and latest MOT certificate (if you have one).